pyblosxom/pyblosxom/docs/config_variables.rst

    (optional) list of strings; defaults to an empty list

-   The ``plugin_dirs`` variable tells PyBlosxom which directories to look in for plugin files to load.
+   The ``plugin_dirs`` variable tells Pyblosxom which directories to look in for plugin files to load.
 You can list as many plugin directories as you want.

-   For example, if you stored your PyBlosxom plugins in ``/home/joe/blog/plugins/``, then you would set ``plugin_dirs`` like this::
+   For example, if you stored your Pyblosxom plugins in ``/home/joe/blog/plugins/``, then you would set ``plugin_dirs`` like this::